Xtreme Racing: Multiplayer

-Reception
+Reception and legacy

 With critical acclaim in Amiga gaming magazines, the game itself sold well on AGA machines, but not enough to justify a full sequel.
 This was due to the state of the Amiga market at the time (by comparison, Worms: The Directors Cut, a fairly high-profile release also with input from the programming team at Silltunna Software, only sold 5,000 when it was released in 1997).

-Legacy

 In 1996 an upgrade pack, including additional tracks, bug fixes, new features and additional Cups to participate in, was made available to people who registered their copy of the game with the publisher.
 The upgrade pack also included a Map Editor, which a few people have used to produce brand new maps over the years.
 The upgrade pack, as well as many user-made maps, are now available on Aminet.

 Xtreme Racing appeared as an almost full version on a magazine coverdisk, missing only some of the map graphics which were then made available for download on the Aminet.